 Luckily, she trusted the surgeon to make everything look right, but it would have been better if she had common points of reference for a discussion of cosmetic and functional outcomes.
 I very surprised how badly my friends wanted vaginoplasty, but really didn’t know what exactly it was they wanted.
 It seems to me that they were more interested in not having a penis than in what they’d end up with.

 Turns out it’s not just younger trans women, either.
 The day after I put up this page, a friend who is older than I am sent me this note:

 You can add me to the group who had no idea what I would end up with, I just knew it was a lot better than what I had.
 I will be quite honest with you here, please don’t post this with my name or spread knowledge of my ignorance around.
 I had very little idea of what I would end up with.
 I knew I would have Labia and a vaginal cavity, but I had no idea what the urethra was or where it would be located.
 I knew very little about the clitoris or its position or function.
 The mons pubis was a total mystery to me until I bumped it too hard!

 I feel that awareness and understanding of your genitalia is fundamental to ownership and control of your own body.
 Not just in a sexual sense, either.
 You need to be aware of all the parts and attendant joys and difficulties.

 Keep in mind that while genital anatomy is basically the same, each person is also different.
-Differences in size, color and shape are completely normal.
+Differences in size, color and shape are part of human diversity.
 As with penises, women’s external genitalia vary quite significantly.
 If you have aesthetic or functional concerns either before or after surgery, contact your health care provider.